azat-co/practicalnode/chapter2/chapter2.md

 - Organizing routes with a chain of `if` conditions based on URL paths and HTTP methods of the requests
 - Determining proper response headers based on data types

-The list could go on and on but a good example is worth 100s of words.
+The list could go on and on, but a good example is worth hundreds of words.
 To illustrate my point, here is an example of a two-route [representational state transfer](http://en.wikipedia.org/wiki/Representational_state_transfer) (REST) API server, i.e., we have only two endpoints and they are also called *routes*.
 In this application, we use only core Node.js modules for server functions.
 A single &quot;userland&quot;/external module native MongoDB driver is used for persistence.
-This example is taken from my another best selling book on Node, a beginner-friendly [Full Stack JavaScript](https://github.com/azat-co/fullstack-javascript) (<https://github.com/azat-co/fullstack-javascript>)[Apress, 2018].
-Pay attention to how I had to use if/else and parse the incoming data.
+This example is taken from my another best selling book on Node, beginner-friendly [Full Stack JavaScript, 2nd Edition](https://github.com/azat-co/fullstack-javascript) (<https://github.com/azat-co/fullstack-javascript>) (Apress, 2018).
+Pay attention to how I had to use `if/else` and parse the incoming data.

 ```js
 const http = require('http')